gujord/OpenAPI-MCP/README.md

 }
 ```

-Cursor will read this configuration, launch the MCP server using the specified command, and then discover the exposed tools (remembering that Cursor supports up to 40 tools).
+Cursor will read this configuration, launch the MCP server using the specified command, and then discover the exposed tools (remember that Cursor supports up to 40 tools).
 When interacting with the Cursor agent, reference the tool names or descriptions as provided by the MCP server.

 ### Example MCP Config for Windsurf